wftllc/hahastream/README.md

 # Haha Stream

 A native Hehestreams Apple TV/tvOS app.
 Need to know how to sideload to use it.
-Only NBA is known to work.

 # Device Support

+Requires 4th generation Apple TV (the new one, for tvOS support).

 This has been tested on tvOS 10.1/Apple TV 4th gen.